kmagoto/alx-zero_day/README.md

-Using vi editor for GitHub
+Using vi editor for GitHub in master branch